-‘The Walking Dead’s’ Andrew Lincoln Offers Shocking Theory For TWD Finale
+‘The Walking Dead’s’ Andrew Lincoln Offers Shocking Theory For ‘TWD’ Finale

 Andrew Lincoln’s The Walking Dead finale theory is not the first one we get to hear from one of the actors.
 Last year, Michael Rooker also had an interesting theory to offer on how he imagines the end of the The Walking Dead, as reported on the Inquisitr.

 Michael Rooker was the actor who portrayed Merle Dixon, Daryl’s brother.
 He was introduced back in Season 1, Episode 2 of The Walking Dead, as a violent, racist redneck.
 Merle was one of the original group of survivors in Atlanta, who gathered together and were later joined by Rick.
-Further down the line, on Season 3, Merle turned into a zombie, and was killed by his brother.
+Further down the line, on Season 3, Merle turned into a zombie and was killed by his brother.

 Speaking on stage at a convention, Rooker described his idea for the series’ finale.